 The moment a user is creating a link, the configuration matters.
 While we have always made sure configurations were used, OSLC Connect for Jira mostly hid them from users.
 Now the moment that a user selects a link type, the Configuration is visible and accessible.

 Users now know exactly which Configuration is being used for that link context.

-All of these features are provided to take the mystery out of Configurations and working with Jira.
-We have found even our most experienced users have leveraged them in daily use.
+All of these features are provided to take the mystery out of Configurations and work with Jira.
+We have found that even our most experienced users have leveraged them in daily use.

 A major component of this release of OSLC Connect for Jira 2.6.0 was to provide support for the 7.0.2 release of IBM ELM.

 In that release, IBM introduced a different usage model for configurations and changes.
 Effectively, they allow each Configuration to select the Release(s) that it would like to participate in the Configuration.
 This is effectively inversing their previous design.

 We noted the previous pattern's challenges (and some recommended solutions) in this article: Recommendations on using changes with configurations in DOORS Next.